moosashah/taskcli/readme.md

 CLI task manager.
 I use this project quite a bit for managing my projects without leaving the safety and comfort of my terminal. (⌐■_■)

-We built a kanban board TUI in a previous [tutorial][kanban-video], so the idea here is that we're going to build a task management CLI with [Cobra][cobra] that has Lip Gloss styles *and* can be viewed using our kanban board.

-*Note: We walk through the code explaining each and every piece of it in the [corresponding video](https://youtu.be/yiFhQGJeRJk) for this tutorial.
-Enjoy!!*

 Here's the plan:

 ## Checklist

-If you're following along with our tutorials for this project, or even if you want to try and tackle it yourself first, then look at our solutions, here's what you need to do:

 ### Data Storage
 - [x] set up a SQLite database